 Kids tend to have their own personal fantasy worlds to escape into, but sometimes it can be fun to venture into those of others.
-With the magic of Aladdin casting its spell over cinemagoers this month, we thought we’d present some of our favourite magic-infused fantasy movie adventures that we reckon all kids should get to experience.
+With the magic of Aladdin casting its spell over cinemagoers, we thought we’d present some of our favourite magic-infused fantasy movie adventures that we reckon all kids should get to experience.

 We wouldn’t have a new version of Disney’s Aladdin to enjoy without this classic 1992 animated take on the tale, and it’s brimming with magic!
 From the romance of our lead guy Aladdin and the inspiring Princess Jasmine, right through to the late, great Robin Williams giving wonderfully over-the-top life to the big blue wish-granting Genie, it truly is spellbinding.
 As a bonus, it also teaches the importance of keeping your word.
 (Age 6+)